 - Solid mass timber panels are an effective option for civic and institutional buildings to achieve higher sustainability and performance standards.

-The municipality considered wood’s many benefits while planning this fire hall on Vancouver Island’s east coast, including fast construction, durability and material that could be regionally sourced which benefits the local economy.
+The municipality considered wood’s many benefits while planning this fire hall on Vancouver Island’s east coast, including speed of construction, durability and material that could be regionally sourced which benefits the local economy.
 The simple, elegantly designed wood-clad facility includes four tandem drive-through bays with apparatus storage, a decontamination area, a hose tower, a workshop, and locker and change facilities.
 The remainder of the hall includes a reception area, meeting room, offices, fitness room, lounge, and kitchen facilities.

 Building faster & smarter